 The Lewis and Clark Trail

 Enter South Dakota from Nebraska on the Lewis and Clark Trail.
 Your first stop is Heritage Park in Elk Point, just off Interstate 29.

 The town derived its name from the explorers, whose journals noted much "elk sign" in the area.
 Travel on Highway 50 to Vermillion, where the Spirit Mound visited by Lewis and Clark still stands.

 Next, travel to Yankton and tour the Lewis and Clark Visitor Center at Gavin’s Point Dam.
 The Lewis and Clark Recreation Area, also near Yankton, offers a host of outdoor activities from biking to canoeing and kayaking.
-Continue on Highway 50 to the Pickstown/Wagner area, where possible activities include gaming at a tribal casino and a powwow dancing demonstration.
+Continue on Highway 50 to the Pickstown/Wagner area, where possible activities include gaming at a tribal casino and a powwow.
 Overnight in the Wagner area.

 Activities today can center on the same area — Pickstown/Wagner.
 Options include the Lake Andes National Wildlife Refuge, the site of old Fort Randall and the grave of Struck by the Ree, a Yankton chief.
 Overnight in the Wagner area.